-- A good range of quality books displayed in an attractive, comfortable area. - Sand and water, indoors and outdoors, with a variety of equipment. - Mathematical and scientific equipment. - Materials for imaginative play including some equipment for different role play areas. - A variety of papers and tools/implements to make marks and write. - A variety of creative media such as paint, clay, wood and junk materials. - Small and large construction equipment. - Cooking equipment. - Growing and living things. - Artefacts and interesting objects to handle. - A variety of outdoor play equipment.
+- A good range of quality books displayed in an attractive, comfortable area.

+- Sand and water, indoors and outdoors, with a variety of equipment.

+- Mathematical and scientific equipment.

+- Materials for imaginative play including some equipment for different role play areas.

+- A variety of papers and tools/implements to make marks and write.

+- A variety of creative media such as paint, clay, wood and junk materials.

+- Small and large construction equipment.

+- Cooking equipment.

+- Growing and living things.

+- Artifacts and interesting objects to handle.

+- A variety of outdoor play equipment.

+- Use of computer technology .

+- Weekly challenges linked to learning.